 The Operation Family Shield Scholarship Program was established in 2003 for spouses and dependents of the Alabama National Guard or reservists called to active duty.
 The scholarship has been expanded in support of Operation Noble Eagle, Operation Iraqi Freedom, and the Global War on Terrorism.
 The scholarship provides tuition (excluding fees) during the term of the activation.
 Tuition scholarships shall be available only after all other forms of federal financial assistance have been exhausted.
-Applicants must complete the Free Application for Federal Student Aid (www.fafsa.gov or www.studentaid.gov).
+Applicants must complete the Free Application for Federal Student Aid (www.studentaid.gov).
 Documentation required includes official copies of military orders, marriage licenses, birth certificates, and IRS tax returns.
 Certification from the appropriate military office should be obtained each semester to verify continued activation.
-For additional information, contact the Financial Aid Office.
+For additional information, contact the Office of Financial Aid.